 With a background in sign painting, Rosenquist was perhaps destined to become a pop artist over any other kind, he dived heavily into advertising and consumer culture in his artworks, using techniques learned from his commercial art career.
-Moving to New York from his hometown at 21, Rosenquist studied at the Art Students League, focusing on abstracts and large scale murals; signwriting became a job after study which he gave up after a friend died falling from a billboard scaffold, and began to focus on creating art.
+Moving to New York from his hometown at 21, Rosenquist studied at the Art Students League, focusing on abstracts and large scale murals.
+Signwriting became a job after study which he gave up after a friend died falling from a billboard scaffold, and began to focus on creating modern art.

 His style developed similarly to both Warhol and Lichtenstein, even though the three evolved and emerged independently of each other.
 All three though, delivered art through mass-media forms; Warhol the print, Lichtenstein the comic strip, and Rosenquist the billboard.
-Exhibitions and grouping with other pop artists soon brought Rosenquists work to wider attention, and he was soon recognised as one of the key talents in the development of pop art, and remained popular up until his death from illness in 2017.
+Exhibitions and grouping with other pop artists soon brought Rosenquist’s artworks to wider attention, and he was soon recognised as one of the key talents in the development of pop art, and remained popular up until his death from illness in 2017.

-Growing up on a diet of Western music, and studying in both Japan and Germany had a strong impact on his artistic style, which first emerged in the contemporary 1990s Japanese pop art movement.
-He has a distinct style, depicting quite simple, pastel coloured cartoony drawings of children and animals, but gives each of them something of a dark twist; a weapon like a knife in their hand, or a look of hatred in their eyes.
+Growing up on a diet of Western music, and studying in both Japan and Germany had a strong impact on Nara’s artistic style, which first emerged in the contemporary 1990s Japanese pop art movement.
+He has a distinct style, depicting simple, pastel coloured cartoony drawings of children and animals, but gives each of them something of a dark twist; a weapon like a knife in their hand, or a look of hatred in their eyes.

 An American artist working on paintings, prints, drawings, film, and photography, Ruscha is another member of the movement who started out drawing cartoons, which led him onto art school and eventually work as a layout artist for an LA advertising company.
-He became recognised as an artist in the 1960s through his association with the Ferus Gallery and Artforum magazine, developing a typographic style which would be linked to both pop and the beat generation.
+He became recognised as an artist in the 1960s through his association with the Ferus Gallery and Artforum magazine, developing a typographic style which would be linked to both pop art and the beat generation.

-His photography was both documentary and landscape in style; Every Building on the Sunset Strip delivered exactly what it’s title promised, and was followed up with photos of all of Hollywood Boulevard.
+His photography was both documentary and landscape in style.
+“Every Building on the Sunset Strip” delivered exactly what it’s title promised, and was followed up with photos of all of Hollywood Boulevard.
 Still more work reflected the film world, with mountains looking like the Paramount logo and stylings of the 20th Century Fox logo.
-He played with unusual materials like fruit juices and axle grease, special printing techniques to create graduated tones, and plays on maps of streets in San Francisco and LA.
+He played with unusual materials like fruit juices and axle grease, used special printing techniques to create graduated tones in art prints, and plays on maps of streets in San Francisco and LA.
 Dada, surrealism, abstract expressionism and conceptual art have all played parts in Ruscha’s incredibly diverse work.

 Emerging through New York exhbitions in the early 60s as pop art was on the rise, some suggest his early focus on everyday objects may have influenced the movement.
 At times in his career he experimented with detailed figure painting, prints, and hyper-realist work, but often returned to desserts, and kept working until his death last year.